 Using a hand tiller, he digs bravely at the vegetable plants, bringing the blade down hard and sharp, right beside his foot.

 Masu is a courageous man, but he does have fears for his children.
-What if they don’t get their dose of Mectizan this year?
+What if they don’t get their dose of parasite-killing medicine this year?
 They could end up like him!

-Mectizan only kills the young larvae.
+The medicine only kills the young larvae.
 The adult parasites will live on in the children’s bodies for up to 20 years – constantly releasing thousands of new larvae!
-This is the reason why people like Masu’s children need Mectizan tablets every single year.
+This is the reason why people like Masu’s children need medicine every single year.

-Please will you help fund the distribution of vital Mectizan tablets to Masu’s children, and others like them, to combat River Blindness.
+Please will you help fund the distribution of vital medicine to Masu’s children, and others like them, to combat River Blindness.

-Mectizan itself is donated by the pharmaceutical company Merck.
-They have said they will provide “as much Mectizan as necessary, for as long as necessary, to treat River Blindness.”
+The medicine itself is donated by a pharmaceutical company.
+They have said they will provide “as much medicine as necessary, for as long as necessary, to treat River Blindness.”

-With the cost of Mectizan removed, this means it costs only $1 for cbm-funded field workers to distribute $7 of Mectizan. $1 is worth $7 for saving sight!
+With the cost of the medicine removed, this means it costs only $1 for cbm-funded field workers to distribute $7 of parasite-killing medicine. $1 is worth $7 for saving sight!

 By supporting this vital programme, the impact of your gift will be multiplied X7!